 It is known that the attempts to combine time restrictions, parallelism and compositionality usually lead to many technical difficulties, so that the formal models possessing all the mentioned properties have almost not been proposed in the literature, in spite of the investigations in the related areas (for example, discrete time, generally distributed delays, non-interleaving functional semantics in the SPA framework).
-To solve the mentioned problem, some new (not existing in dtsiPBC) notions and constructions have been introduced in dts-dPBC, such as deterministic multiactions, decreasing timers of waiting multiactions, enabledness of activities, saturation with the timer values, timers discarding and decreasing operations, extended Can and Now functions, s-tangible and w-tangible dynamic expressions and states, inaction and action rules respecting waiting multiactions, empty moves, reachability of dynamic expressions, transition systems with 3 types of states and 4 types of transitions (unlike 2 types of states and 3 types of transitions in dtsiPBC).
-Thus, the main advantages of dtsdPBC are the flexible multiaction labels, deterministic multiactions, powerful operations, as well as a step operational and a Petri net denotational semantics allowing for concurrent execution of activities (transitions), together with an ability for analytical and parametric performance evaluation.
+To solve the mentioned problem, some new (not existing in dtsiPBC) notions and constructions have been introduced in dtsdPBC, such as deterministic multiactions, decreasing timers of waiting multiactions, enabledness of activities, saturation with the timer values, timers discarding and decreasing operations, extended Can and Now functions, s-tangible and w-tangible dynamic expressions and states, inaction and action rules respecting waiting multiactions, empty moves, reachability of dynamic expressions, transition systems with 3 types of states and 4 types of transitions (unlike 2 types of states and 3 types of transitions in dtsiPBC).
+Thus, the main advantages of dtsdPBC are the flexible multiaction labels, deterministic multiactions, powerful operations, as well as a step operational and a Petri net denotational semantics allowing for parallel executions of activities (firings of the PNs transitions), together with an ability for analytical and parametric performance evaluation.
+The uniqueness of our approach consists in applying a parallel semantics for the process expressions and preserving the concurrency level in the extracted performance models (SMC, DTMC and RDTMC) through their state changes corresponding to the simultaneous executions.

 Future work could consist in constructing a congruence relation for dtsdPBC, i.e. the equivalence that withstands application of all operations of the algebra.
-The first possible candidate is a stronger version of $\[Delta{ss}\]$, defined via transition systems equipped with two extra transitions skip and redo, like those from sPBC [54].
+The first possible candidate is a stronger version of step stochastic bisimulation equivalence, defined via transition systems equipped with two extra transitions skip and redo, like those from sPBC [156].
 Moreover, recursion operation could be added to dtsdPBC to increase further specification power of the algebra.
 It would be very interesting to implement the class of DTSDPNs, to be able to specify them and then model their behaviour by constructing the reahability graphs.
 Note that even DTSPNs of M.K.
-Molloy [67, 68] have never been implemented.
+Molloy [175, 176] have never been implemented.
 Mostly interleaving and continuous-time variants of stochastic or timed PNs have been implemented so far.